Le Roi David: Instrumentation

-In 1923, bolstered by the success of the original version, Honegger re-scored the work for a standard orchestra of 2 flutes [1 doubling piccolo], 2 oboes [1 doubling cor anglais], 2 clarinets [1 doubling bass clarinet], 2 bassoons [1 doubling contrabassoon], 4 horns, 2 trumpets, 3 trombones, tuba, timpani, snare drum, bass drum, cymbals, tambourine, tam-tam, organ, celesta, harp, and strings) accompanying a chorus (often singing antiphonally or in unison), soprano, alto, tenor, and boy soprano soloists, a narrator and an actress for nº 12 – Incantation Scene (Saul and the witch of Endor).
+In 1923, bolstered by the success of the original version, Honegger re-scored the work for a standard orchestra of 2 flutes [1 doubling piccolo], 2 oboes [1 doubling cor anglais], 2 clarinets [1 doubling bass clarinet], 2 bassoons [1 doubling contrabassoon], 4 horns, 2 trumpets, 3 trombones, tuba, timpani, snare drum, bass drum, cymbals, tambourine, tam-tam, organ, celesta, harp, and strings) accompanying a chorus (often singing antiphonally or in unison), soprano, alto, tenor, and boy soprano soloists, a narrator and an actress for no. 12 – Incantation Scene (Saul and the witch of Endor).
 The music is separated into 27 mostly brief sections and features many individual instruments.

 Structure

 The work is structured in three parts, the movements numbered to 27 in the 1952 edition (28 in the first edition).

 Plot

 Le Roi David is divided into three main parts and tells the biblical story of King David.
 In the first part, the Lord directs the prophet Samuel to choose Saul as the ruler of the people of Israel.
 However, when Saul does not follow the Lord's instructions, Samuel is told to place David as ruler.
 The first part continues to tell the story of David's battles against the Philistines as well as Saul's growing jealousy of David.
 The second part covers David's crowning and unification of Israel.
 The third and final part tells of David's lust for Bathsheba and his punishment for adultery.
 In this final section of the piece, David flees Jerusalem, loses his power, manages to restore his position as king then offends God by censusing the people.
 An epidemic disease afflicts Jerusalem, and David appoints his son Solomon to succeed him and then dies.
 At the end of the piece an angel tells of Isaiah's prophecy of a flower blooming from David's stem.